Jimbly/dcjam2024/Jimb-TODO.md

 TODO
 * sketch out ship and first level
+* bug: pause menu on bamf screen can be clicked through
 * placeholder one-time world events that display one of your characters in dialog (just hard-coded index in the event, not even random!)
 * combat - maybe add log for enemy turn explaining what happened, press button to Roll! when done reading
   * probably don't need as much help text then?